bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <v-click>

-## If an error occurs when attempting to get the license plate, and the user clicks  "retry" and a plate is returned, the error message isn't cleared
+## If an error occurs when attempting to get the text from the image, and the user clicks  "retry" and a text is returned, the error message isn't cleared

 </v-click>

 <!--
 QA - looks at it and we get our first bug on it.

-[click] If an error occurs, then we get back a license plate. the error message isnt cleared.
+[click] If an error occurs when attempting to get the text from the image, and the user clicks  "retry" and a text is returned, the error message isn't cleared.

 We are getting into a state that should be impossible.

 -->